fiinix/fiinix.github.io/_posts/2014-03-15-to-burger-or-not-to-burger.md

 layout: post
 title: To Burger or Not to Burger
 date: 2014-03-15
+tags : [BBQ, Burgers, The Abominable Weekly Update, Summer plans]
+category: blog
 excerpt: Do you smell that?
-Smells like spring to me. tags : [BBQ, Burgers, The Abominable Weekly Update, Summer plans]
+Smells like spring to me.
 ---
 Spring.